matjazt/SvcWatchDog/README.md

 `openssl enc -base64 -e -aes-256-cbc -pbkdf2 -nosalt -pass pass:SuperSecretPassword`

-While the choice of encryption algorithm is important (assuming it’s not severely outdated), the location of the master password used to encrypt and decrypt the SMTP password plays an even more critical role in overall security.
+While the choice of encryption algorithm is important, the location of the master password used to encrypt and decrypt the SMTP password plays an even more critical role in overall security.
 **SvcWatchDog** offers two options for managing this master password:
 - Store it in a dedicated text file (using all ASCII characters in the file), or